NavJyo/A-flask-based-web-app-for-heart-disease-prediction/README.md

 Overview

-This is a simple Flask web app which predicts whether a patient is having heart diseaase or not.
+This is a simple Flask web app which predicts whether a patient is having heart disease or not.

 Motivation